terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

 #### `ExecutionPayload`

-**Note:** The `ExecutionPayload` is modified to contain a transaction inclusion list summary signed by the corresponding beacon block proposer
+**Note:** The `ExecutionPayload` is modified to contain a transaction inclusion list summary signed by the corresponding beacon block proposer.

 ```python
 class ExecutionPayload(Container):